 I never thought much about my business model until almost twenty years into being an entrepreneur.
 I know: crazy, huh?
 My model was to get an idea, implement it, and keep doing it… if it was fun.
 But I didn’t have criteria to gauge what was working and what wasn’t.

 Who cares if I’m constantly reinventing the wheel, as long as I can put food on the table?

 Are you doing something similar?
 Maybe you have a well-thought-out model, but you’re unhappy and not producing as much profit as you’d like.
 Your model might feel confining or boring.

 How about chucking your current model for something better?
 And what if you created a model that worked in harmony with your behavioral style, values, and lifestyle?

 What if you kicked it up another notch and created a business model so cool that it put your creativity at an all-time high?

 Nah!
-It can be a simple, easy and creative process.
-In fact, the end product can fit on an 8.5 x 11 piece of paper.
+It can be a simple, easy, and creative process.
+In fact, the end product can fit on an 8.5 x 11-inch piece of paper.

-For this exercise, get your fantasy hat on and ditch the voices of every business expert you’ve ever heard.
+Get your fantasy hat on and ditch the voices of every business expert you’ve ever heard for this exercise.
 Answer the following, not worrying about how each question relates to the next.
 You’re connecting with your Inner Business Expert to speak your heartfelt truth.